pauroger/exp-net-fundamentals-2025-Q2/README.md

 ## "Stand-up" updates Week 2

+2025-06-19

+I noticed a surprising ~$45 charge from AWS, even though my EC2 instances were turned off.
+It turns out that the networking components—like VPCs, subnets, NAT gateways, and Elastic IPs—were still running silently in the background.
+I’ve since shut down everything in AWS and instead spun up an Ubuntu box in Azure for the Load Balancer lab.
+I have free credits there, and I find it easier to delete all resources at once by removing the entire project.

 2025-06-15/16

 - Spent the last couple of days trying to get **Cisco CML** running via VMware,